Private Applicator Licensing and Training

 - Test - Purchase the Pesticide Applicator Handbook and Montana Addendum ($20) to study and then schedule a time to take the test.

-- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum ($20) and attend an all day training to receive your license and participate in a group test.
-An additional training fee may apply.
+- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum and attend an all day training (at least 6 hours) to receive your license and participate in a group test.
+A training fee may apply.

 I used to have my license, but didn't renew.
 Do I have to retest?